mcleeder/dictionary-mirror/README.md

     - I tried using an EC2 instance of Amazon's Linux distro to compile the dependencies and add them directly into a Layer that way but it didn't work.
     - Ultimately ended up just sending it over to fly.dev
 - I still like xpath for scraping.
     - Not a perfect parser.
 Plural words for example.
+But the main goal was just to write something to run on Lambda, which it did to... a point.

 ## Use